DriveSplat: Unified Neural Gaussian Reconstruction for Dynamic Driving Scenes: Experiments

 \subsection{Benchmark Evaluation}

-\textbf{Results on Waymo.} We evaluate our approach against established methods, including both static methods and dynamic methods, and use both reconstruction and novel view synthesis metrics on the Waymo dataset (Table \ref{tab:waymo}).
+\paragraph{Results on Waymo.} We evaluate our approach against established methods, including both static methods and dynamic methods, and use both reconstruction and novel view synthesis metrics on the Waymo dataset (Table~\ref{tab:waymo}).
 Our method surpasses all baselines in both PSNR and LPIPS reconstruction metrics, showcasing high precision.
-While StreetGS \cite{yan2024street} and OmniRe~\cite{chen2024omnire} perform well in reconstruction metrics, they struggle with novel view synthesis, highlighting their limitations in handling viewpoint transitions.
+While StreetGS~\cite{yan2024street} and OmniRe~\cite{chen2024omnire} perform well in reconstruction metrics, they struggle with novel view synthesis, highlighting their limitations in handling viewpoint transitions.
 In contrast, DriveSplat excels in novel view synthesis tasks, outperforming all baselines across three evaluation metrics.
-Visual analysis (Fig. \ref{fig:com_waymo}) highlights DriveSplat’s superior artifact-free rendering of vehicles, enhanced clarity of challenging static background details, and accurate depiction of dynamic vehicles.
-We further present novel view synthesis comparisons under a more challenging setting, with the ego-car trajectory shifted 1.0 meters left and 1.0 meters upward, as illustrated in Fig. \ref{fig:com_waymo_chall}.
+Visual analysis (Fig.~\ref{fig:com_waymo}) highlights DriveSplat’s superior artifact-free rendering of vehicles, enhanced clarity of challenging static background details, and accurate depiction of dynamic vehicles.

+We compare our method with representative static and dynamic baselines on the Waymo dataset using both reconstruction and novel view synthesis metrics, as reported in Table~\ref{tab:waymo}.
+DriveSplat consistently achieves the best performance in terms of SSIM and LPIPS for reconstruction, indicating accurate fitting of observed views.
+While recent dynamic methods such as StreetGS~\cite{yan2024street} and OmniRe~\cite{chen2024omnire} attain competitive reconstruction scores, their performance degrades noticeably under novel viewpoint evaluation, reflecting limited robustness to viewpoint changes.
+In contrast, DriveSplat demonstrates strong generalization in novel view synthesis, outperforming all baselines across all evaluated metrics.
+Qualitative results in Fig.~\ref{fig:com_waymo} further illustrate that DriveSplat produces artifact-free renderings of dynamic vehicles, preserves fine-grained static background structures, and maintains consistent geometry under challenging viewpoint transitions.

+To specifically evaluate the effectiveness of our method in reconstructing non-rigid actors compared to other dynamic reconstruction techniques, we conducted assessments on two select sequences from the Waymo dataset, which contain extensive pedestrian activity.
+We utilized the PSNR* metric to focus specifically on the performance pertaining to dynamic components, and compare with recent non-rigid optimization methods, including Deform-GS \cite{yang2024deformable}, 4D-GS \cite{wu20234d}, and OmniRe \cite{chen2024omnire}.
+As shown in Table \ref{tab:dynam}, our method surpasses other reconstruction approaches that incorporate deformation networks.